 Heat energy can be obtained in several ways:

-- Thermal energy can be generated through a reaction of fission nuclear energy or nuclear fusion energy.
-By splitting the nucleus of an atom a large amount of heat is obtained.
+- Nuclear fission energy or nuclear fusion energy.
+By splitting the nucleus of an atom, a large amount of heat is obtained.

 Conversion of heat energy into mechanical energy